puppetlabs/puppet-docs/source/pe/3.3/quick_start_ntp.markdown

 > That's it!
 You've just installed the Puppet Labs NTP module.
 All of the classes in it are now available to be added to the console and assigned to your agent nodes.

-### Using the PE Console to Add Classes from the NTP Module
+### Use the PE Console to Add Classes from the NTP Module

 [classbutton]: ./images/quick/add_class_button.png
 [add_ntp]: ./images/quick/add_ntp.png